Julie Ertz’s Soccer Career: 5 Fast Facts You Need to Know

 During the tournament, The New York Times reported that a journalist described her by saying, “Julie, you have the face of an angel and you tackle like an absolute beast.”

-3. In College, She Earned 3 All-American Titles & Was Named Captain of the Under-20 World Cup Team
+3. In College, She Was Named All-American 3 Times & Captain of the Under-20 World Cup Team

 When looking at colleges, she focused on schools that were affording her a full scholarship, not wanting to place the burden of tuition on her parents.
 “I knew wherever I went, I wasn’t going to have my parents pay for college, so I’d go on visits and just cross off schools if they didn’t give me a full ride,” she told US Soccer.

 However, she ultimately chose Santa Clara, a Jesuit university in Silicon Valley.
 Although it’s a private school which does not offer prospective students full rides, she felt a connection with the school’s coaches and program.
-According to the Times, her versatility during her college years- when she earned three First Team All-American titles- formed her into the player she is today.
+According to the Times, her versatility during her college years- when she was named All-American three times- formed her into the player she is today.
 “This resourcefulness comes from having played center back, attacking midfielder and forward in college at Santa Clara, where Coach Jerry Smith used her the way a baseball manager might use a trusted utility infielder,” they reported.

 Ertz, whose maiden name is Johnston, found the academic aspect of college somewhat challenging, so focused more of her efforts on the field, which ultimately paid off.
 “It was my place that I felt in control,” she explained to the paper.